 Farmleigh House, Dublin.
 Helen Hancock (soprano) and Órán Halligan present “The Garden of Eden” – a lush programme inspired by nature and the longing for the forbidden fruit!
 Music by Haydn, Mozart, Schubert, Strauss, Clara Schumann, Lili Boulanger and Amy Beach with nature inspired gems like Vaughan William’s Silent Noon and Ernest Chausson’s Le Colibri.

-18th March 2023 at 8pm, Mick Lally Theatre, Galway.
-“The Lark in the Clear Air”.
-Programme included Irish airs, Strauss lieder, Clara Schumann’s Opus 13 song cycle, Paul Reade’s Victorian Kitchen Garden Suite and Arnold Cooke’s “Songs of Innocence” and Schubert’s “Der Hirt auf dem Felsen”, both for soprano, clarinet and piano.
+The Lark in the Clear Air | 18 March 2023 | Programme included Irish airs, Strauss lieder, Clara Schumann’s Opus 13 song cycle, Paul Reade’s Victorian Kitchen Garden Suite and Arnold Cooke’s Songs of Innocence and Schubert’s Der Hirt auf dem Felsen, both for soprano, clarinet and piano.
 With pianist Annalisa Monticelli and clarinettist Berginald Rash.

-18 December 2022 at 7pm.
-St Colman’s Church, Gort, Co.
+18 December 2022 St Colman’s Church, Gort, Co.
 Galway.
 Coole Music and Arts presents “The Joyful Sounds of Christmas”.
 O Holy Night and other Christmas songs with the Coole Music Youth Orchestra conducted by Katharina Baker.
 This was a joyous annual concert full of Christmas cheer!

-9th December 2022 at 8pm.
+Rejoice! | 9th December 2022 at 8pm.
 Farmleigh House, Dublin.
-Cancelled due to weather.
-Due to be re-scheduled.
-Sold out!
-Evening Concert “Rejoice!” with pianist Aoife O’Sullivan.
+Cancelled.
+Helen Hancock with pianist Aoife O’Sullivan.
 A programme of Handel arias, including Rejoice Greatly from Messiah, Christmas favourites including O Holy Night and art songs by Mozart, Schubert and Fauré.
-Tickets are €11.58 and are bookable at https://www.eventbrite.co.uk/d/ireland–dublin/farmleigh-helen-hancock/

 June 20th, 2022, 12pm.
 Ruah Centre, Ballyroan, Rathfarnham, Dublin.
-With Annalisa Monticelli (piano) I performed a gorgeous lunchtime concert of arias and songs, including Handel, Hahn, Fauré, Schubert, V. Williams and Stanford to a very appreciative full house in this lovely venue.
+With Annalisa Monticelli (piano) | Programme of arias and songs, including Handel, Hahn, Fauré, Schubert, V. Williams and Stanford

 June 24th 2022, 8pm.
 Yeats Tower, Thoor Ballylee, Galway.
 Catriona McElhinney Grimes (piano) and Helen Hancock performed a lovely programme of French songs, lieder and Irish songs.
 This concert also showcased local young rising star, violinist Kitty Sabry.